Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 While Epstein and Maxwell alone faced criminal charges, the scandal has had widespread repercussions.

--In 2019, then-U.S. Labor Secretary Alexander Acosta, appointed by President Donald Trump, abruptly resigned.
+- In 2019, then-U.S. Labor Secretary Alexander Acosta, appointed by Trump, abruptly resigned.
 According to the Justice Department, Acosta played a "pivotal" role while working as a U.S. attorney in 2008, negotiating a deal for Epstein that helped him avoid federal federal sex-trafficking charges.
 Acosta denied any wrongdoing.
 A DOJ probe later concluded that Acosta used "poor judgment" in the case.

 NPR's David Gura and Ximena Bustillo contributed to this story.